HomeProductionCropsHow to Completely Control Weeds In Cassava Farms for 25% increase in...

 Grow suitable cassava varieties: Some cassava varieties have heavy and early-branching characteristics.
 This habit allows these varieties to suppress weeds.
 Because they develop a lot of branches and leaves to form a thick canopy.
 The canopy shades weeds and prevents them from growing well.
 Cassava varieties with a late, high and less branching habit are not very good at suppressing weeds.

-Mulch cassava seedbeds with dead plant foliage: Mulching is the covering of the soil surface with very large amounts of plant foliage.
-Good sources of mulch materials are foliage from alley crops, leguminous plants and rice husk.
+Mulch cassava seedbeds with dead plant foliage: Mulching is the covering of the soil surface with large amounts of plant foliage.
+Good sources of mulch materials are foliage from alley crops, leguminous plants and rice husks.
 Also, coffee hull and general crops and weeds residues.
 Straws of maize and guinea grass take too long to decompose.
+Avoid using weed residues containing weed seeds, rhizomes, stolons or tubers as mulch.
+This is because they can grow again when you take them to your farm.

 Read also: What is Mulch, Mulch Types, Importance and Best Materials for Mulching?